MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/setup-hci-system-alerts.md

 3. Select one of the tabs to view the health of your resources.
 For example, select **Servers** to view the health of servers in your cluster.

 4. Customize the workbook and edit it until you see a blue **Logs view** icon.
-Select the icon to view and edit the query.
+Select the icon to view and edit your query.

     :::image type="content" source="media/alerts-logs-insights/health-faults.png" alt-text="Screenshot of the monitored resources and the resources health." lightbox="media/alerts-logs-insights/health-faults.png":::